robotamer/authvel/README.md

         Laravel\Config::set('authvel::content', 'content');
     });

-In your layout file the login forms will be posted to the content varibale.
+In your layout file the login forms will be posted to the **content** varibale.

     echo $content

-Creating the Laravel migrations table
+Next creating the Laravel migrations table
-If you haven't done this for a different app already

     php artisan migrate:install

-Now we install authvel
+Now we can install authvel

     php artisan bundle:publish authvel
     php artisan bundle:install authvel